Japan in August: Super Hot and Humid Festivals – Not Advised

 Here are some tips to help you stay cool and comfortable:

-• Clothing: Lightweight, breathable fabrics like cotton and linen are your best bet.
+• Clothing: Your best bet is light, breathable fabrics like cotton and linen.
 Loose-fitting clothing will also help keep you cool.
-Shorts and short-sleeved shirts are acceptable in most places, but keep in mind that some temples and other cultural sites may have dress codes that require you to cover your shoulders and knees.
+Shorts and short-sleeved shirts are acceptable in most places, but remember that some temples and other cultural sites may have dress codes that require you to cover your shoulders and knees.

 • Hat and sunglasses: Protect your face and eyes from the sun with a hat and sunglasses.
 A wide-brimmed hat will provide more coverage than a baseball cap.